-These definitions from section 2 Children, Young Persons and their Families Act 1989 apply.
+These definitions from section 2 Oranga Tamariki Act 1989 apply.

-~PP-7-
+Means a boy or girl

-Term Means a boy or girl
+under the age of 14 years

-Child under the age of 14 years
+of or over the age of 14 years but under 18 years.
+It includes a person who is or has been

-Young person of or over the age of 14 years but under 17 years.
-It does not include a person who is or has been married or in a civil union.
+married or in a civil union.

-Arresting diplomatic or armed forces staff
+Arresting diplomatic or armed forces staff Arresting diplomatic staff